-ADHD affects a person’s quality of life.
-They may find it difficult to maintain relationships or keep a job.
-If their condition was undiagnosed and untreated in childhood, they may have done badly in school.
-A lifetime of grappling with this behavioural disorder often means the person has low self-esteem.
+ADHD can affect a person’s quality of life.
+People with ADHD may find it difficult to maintain relationships or keep a job.
+If their condition was undiagnosed and untreated in childhood, they may not have done well in school.
+A lifetime of grappling with this behavioural disorder sometimes causes low self-esteem.

 Causes of ADHD

-Despite intensive research, we do not know the exact cause of ADHD.
-Possibly, it is caused by structural and chemical differences in the brain.
 One theory is that a lack of a particular group of brain chemicals, called monoamines, may play a part.
-The fact that some people can manage their ADHD with medication suggests that brain chemicals are at least partially involved.
+The fact that nearly two thirds of people can manage their ADHD with stimulant medication suggests that brain chemicals are at least partially involved.

 Diagnosis of ADHD

-- Interviewing family, friends, spouse (wife or husband) and others about the person’s behaviour
+- interviewing their partner, family, friends, and others about the person’s behaviour

 Treatment for ADHD

-- Therapy – to teach anger management, organisational skills or social skills, depending on the needs of the individual
+- therapy – such as behaviour therapy and cognitive behaviour therapy, to teach anger management, organisational skills or social skills, depending on the needs of the individual.

 Where to get help